Nexmo/station/_documentation/en/concepts/overview.md

 ---
 title: Overview
-meta_title: Understanding core Nexmo concepts
+meta_title: Understanding core Vonage API concepts.
+description: There are a number of shared concepts between the Vonage APIs.
+The use of JSON Web Tokens (JWTs), signed requests, and webhooks.
+This guide explains in detail how to use these elements.
+(Nexmo is now Vonage).
 ---

 # Concepts

-There are a number of shared concepts between the Nexmo APIs: the use of JSON Web Tokens (JWTs), signed requests, and webhooks.
+There are a number of shared concepts between the Vonage APIs: the use of JSON Web Tokens (JWTs), signed requests, and webhooks.
 The guides below explain in detail how to use these elements.
+(Nexmo is now Vonage).

 ## Guides

-* [Applications](/concepts/guides/applications) - Security and configuration information you need to connect to Nexmo endpoints.
+* [Applications](/concepts/guides/applications) - Security and configuration information you need to connect to Vonage endpoints.
 * [Authentication](/concepts/guides/authentication) – API keys and JSON Web Tokens (JWTs).
 * [Signing messages](/concepts/guides/signing-messages) – how to cryptographically sign messages and verify message signatures.
-* [Webhooks](/concepts/guides/webhooks) – Nexmo's API can send data back to your web server via a webhook.
+* [Webhooks](/concepts/guides/webhooks) – Vonage's API can send data back to your web server via a webhook.
-* [OpenAPI](/concepts/guides/openapi) – All Nexmo APIs have OpenAPI descriptions that you can take advantage of in your own development process.
+* [OpenAPI](/concepts/guides/openapi) – All Vonage APIs have OpenAPI descriptions that you can take advantage of in your own development process.
-* [Glossary](/concepts/guides/glossary) – A glossary of common terms used throughout the Nexmo platform.
+* [Glossary](/concepts/guides/glossary) – A glossary of common terms used throughout the Vonage platform.

 ## Number format

-Within the Nexmo APIs, all phone numbers are in [E.164 format](https://en.wikipedia.org/wiki/E.164).
+Within the Vonage APIs, all phone numbers are in [E.164 format](https://en.wikipedia.org/wiki/E.164).
 This means that numbers:

 * Omit both a leading `+` and the international access code such as `00` or `001`.
 * Contain no special characters, such as space, `()` or `-`